-Note: The above study material came from the National 4-H Avian Bowl Manual revised in 2016.
-The entire manual is available online at no charge.
+Note: The above study material came from the National 4-H Avian Bowl Manual revised in 2023.

 RULES AND INFORMATION SPECIFIC TO THE AVIAN BOWL CONTEST:

 - 1. Each state may enter a team of not less than two (2), and not more than four (4) members. - 2.
 There will be a 25 question written quiz given the evening preceding the Avian Bowl Contest.
 The scores for the top three individuals will be added and averaged to give a team score. - 3.
 Questions will be prepared from the National Avian Bowl Study Packet by the Avian Bowl Committee. - 4.
 Questions will be fill-in-the-blank (short answer), multiple-choice, and spelling. - 5.
 State representatives will be determined by the State 4-H Office or designated representative. - 6.
 Team members may be participants in other contests. - 7.
 As in other contests, team members may only compete for one year. - 8.
 The Game Layout is shown below